 Algodón Wine Estates

-The guided tour and lunch at Algodón Wine Estates were definitely the highlight of our trip to San Rafael!
+The guided tour and lunch at Algodón Wine Estates were the highlight of our trip to San Rafael!

 Algodón Wine Estates is a winery, boutique hotel, and real estate project run by the Argentine-American Gaucho Group.
 It is located around 20 minutes by car from downtown San Rafael.